RTK GPS

 To ensure MAVLink2 is used:

 You may also need to tune some parameters as the default parameters are tuned assuming a GPS accuracy in the order of meters, not centimeters.
-For example, you can decrease EKF2_GPS_V_NOISE and EKF2_GPS_P_NOISE to 0.2.
+For example, you can decrease and to 0.2.